 Advocate Accounting was founded in 2013 by Erin Louis, CPA and has grown to be one of the most trusted names in Seattle for complex nonprofit and campaign accounting.
 More than just providing bookkeeping, we are an administrative partner and extend your in-house capacity so you can focus on your mission or business.
 We are easily accessible and work primarily online, saving you the time and hassle of scheduling meetings.
 We take pride in friendly and personable service.
 If you are our client, we actually care about you.
 If you don’t want to be cared about by us, you can’t be our client.

-Alicia's nonprofit career began in 2010, when she co-founded and served as Chief Operating Officer for US Quidditch, a real-life nonprofit sports league that advances gender inclusivity in sports.
-She has a certificate in nonprofit management from the University of Washington and loves designing systems that allow small nonprofits to punch far above their weight.
+Alicia (she/her) joined Advocate Accounting in 2017 after seven years in nonprofit operations management, including as co-founder and Chief Operating Officer for US Quidditch, a real-life nonprofit sports league that advances gender inclusivity in sports.
+She has a certificate in nonprofit management from the University of Washington and is currently completing the credits required to sit for the CPA exam.
+She loves designing systems that allow small nonprofits to punch far above their weight.
 Outside of the office, Alicia is a circus artist with her own contemporary circus company, Unfiction Works.
 Her current projects include learning four-ball juggling and devising a full-length show with five other excellent artists.